Michal0002/Michal0002/README.md

   I love exploring and learning new things especially the things which are generally related to programming. \
    \
  🌱 I am currently learning Ruby language with Rails framework and JavaScript. \
- 🔭 I’m currently working on [parking managment system](https://github.com/Michal0002/Parking-management-system) & [portal with local classifieds](https://github.com/Michal0002/Classifieds-portal) using Ruby on Rails and Javasript \
+ 🔭 I’m currently working on [parking managment system](https://github.com/Michal0002/Parking-management-system) & [Todo App](https://github.com/Michal0002/Todo-app) using Ruby on Rails and Javasript \
  🧩 I have some experience in:
 * 🟢 HTML & CSS